Upgraded Network Will Provide Users with the Power of

 Sprint Mobile Broadband Devices and Plans

 As Sprint continues to launch EV-DO Revision A service in markets across the country, it is also expanding its portfolio of devices compatible with the enhanced technology.
-These devices include the Sprint Mobile Broadband USB Modem by Novatel Wireless Ovation U720 that plugs into the USB port of any compatible laptop and which is expected to be available by the end of the year.
+These devices include the Sprint Mobile Broadband USB Modem by Novatel Wireless Ovation U720 that plugs into the USB port of any compatible laptop and is expected to be available before the end of the year.
 In addition, Sprint offers the Pantech PX-500, Sierra Wireless Aircard(R)595 and the Novatel Wireless S720 which all operate with Type II PCMCIA slots and the Linksys Wireless G-Router for Mobile Broadband.
 All of these devices will also work on the Sprint Power Vision Network where the EV-DO Revision A upgrade is not yet available.

 Customers signing a two-year Sprint subscriber agreement may be eligible to receive unlimited data usage for $59.99 per month (no separate voice plan required).
 Other individual service plans for all mobile broadband devices currently range from $39.99 per month for 40 MB to $79.99 per month for unlimited data usage with a one year subscriber agreement.
 Rates apply to all Power Vision users and do not change in areas that have been upgraded to EV-DO Revision A.

 Additional information on Sprint’s Mobile Broadband network, including coverage maps showing current and future coverage, Mobile Broadband service plans, and the latest access devices, can be found at http://powervision.sprint.com/mobilebroadband/.